lucie-krasna/connection-docs/components/extractors/database/sqldb/index.md

 * TOC
 {:toc}

 Each extractor from an SQL database allows you to extract data from selected tables, or results from arbitrary SQL queries.
+This category of DB Extractors performs direct queries against the source system.
+Enabling the Time-stamp based CDC replication.

 The extractors for supported SQL databases ([Cloudera Impala](https://www.cloudera.com/products/open-source/apache-hadoop/impala.html), [Firebird](http://www.firebirdsql.org/), [IBM DB2](https://www.ibm.com/analytics/db2),